2020 Bank of America Roval 400: Background

-During July 2018 tests on the road course, concerns were raised over drivers "cheating" the backstretch chicane on the course.
+During July 2018 tests on the road course, concerns were raised over drivers exceeding track limits on the backstretch chicane on the course.
 The chicanes were modified with additional tire barriers and rumble strips in order to encourage drivers to properly drive through them, and NASCAR will enforce drive-through penalties on drivers who illegally "short-cut" parts of the course.
 The chicanes will not be used during restarts.
 In the summer of 2019, the bus stop on the backstretch was changed and deepened, becoming a permanent part of the circuit, compared to the previous year where it was improvised.

 If a driver fails to legally make the backstretch bus stop, the driver must skip the frontstretch chicane and make a complete stop by the dotted line on the exit before being allowed to continue.
 A driver who misses the frontstretch chicane must stop before the exit.